DimitriPantzos/Personal-Greeting-Form/README.md

 This is a Personal Greeting Form made with PHP

-This is my first PHP Script, First is worst second is better
+This is my first PHP Script